manuelbl/zy12pdn-oss/README.md

 ### Configuring the Board

 The configuration mode is entered by plugging in the board while pressing the button.
 The LED will flash quickly in cyan until the button is released.
-By pressing the button, the mode is switch.
-The output voltage remains at 5V.
-To save the configuration, the button is pressed for a longer time until the LED goes off.
+The mode can be selected by pressing the button.
+To save the configuration, the button is pressed for a longer period until the LED goes off.
+During configuration, the output voltage remains at 5V.

 ## Supported PD Messages